Provo, Utah: Covey Center for the Arts

-LDS Church Missionary Training Center
+LDS Church MTC

-Provo is the location of the church's largest missionary training center.
+Provo is the location of the church's largest MTC.
 Each week approximately 475 missionaries enter for 3–9 weeks of training before they depart for the mission field, becoming part of more than 58,000 in more than 120 countries.
 About 1,100 instructors (many of them returned missionaries) teach 62 languages.
 The MTC in Provo began construction in July 1974 and was completed in July 1976.
 The MTC was expanded in the early 1990s to become the largest of the 17 such centers than in the world.
 Additional construction was completed in 2017.

 Provo City Library at Academy Square

 The Provo City Library is a public library that occupies the building of the former Brigham Young Academy, built-in 1892.
 The building was added to the National Register of Historic Places in 1976.
 Its collection contains over 277,000 media.
 The library is on University Avenue and 550 North.